Concordium/concordium.github.io/source/testnet/references/transactions.rst

 Every transaction has a well-defined *cost*, the value of which depends on the transaction type as well as the payload in a way that reflects the computational effort of applying the transaction as closely as possible.
-When the transaction is sumbitted, its cost is deducted from the sender's account and paid to the network as a fee for carrying out the transaction.
+When the transaction is submitted, its cost is deducted from the sender's account and paid to the network as a fee for carrying out the transaction.
 Cost is measured in the unit NRG which corresponds to GTU according to a variable conversion factor (currently 1 NRG = 0.0001 GTU).